openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 The additional runtime info added to the gathered data will be exposed to the user though the archives generated by the Insights operator.
 As the values of the field are hashed, the user will not be able to determine their corresponding content.

 Exposing these data to the user with a clean user interface (eg within console.redhat.com) is out of scope of this proposal.
+In the future, the extracted runtime data could be used to provide a cluster-wide view of the running pods to help our users understand how their clusters are utilized.

 ### Drawbacks

 If implemented, Red Hat will document the addition of this new collection.
 We  introduce the risk that some number of customers who would have or are sending telemetry data via the Insights operator will choose to turn it off because they are uncomfortable sharing this additional data.
+In that proposal, there is no option to turn off the collection of the runtime information so an user would have to completely turn off the Insights operator collection.
+If that proves problematic, an individual flag to turn off runtime collection could be added to the Insights Operator configuration before this feature becomes GA.

 Any compliance or certification program that prevents to "call back" Red Hat backends will not report the data (as is already the case).

 The insights-runtime-extractor needs to be continually updated to detect new workloads that Red Hat wants information about.
 This can be done iteratively and will require an updated reference to the insights-runtime-extractor image in the Insights Operator to take into account the additional detections.

 As the insights-runtime-extractor is sanitizing the data extracted from the containers, it is not able to retrieve "raw" data (such as processes' name and command line) which limits its ability to detect emerging trends.
 The insights-runtime-extractor must provide fingerprints executables for workloads that Red Hat wants to monitor.